melodyyangaws/emr-stream-demo/README.md

 aws emr-containers cancel-job-run --virtual-cluster-id $VIRTUAL_CLUSTER_ID  --id <YOUR_JOB_ID>
 ```

-## EMR on EKS with Fargate
+## 2. EMR on EKS with Fargate
-We will submit the job to the same namespace `emr` as above.
+Run the [same job](deployment/app_code/job/msk_consumer.py) on the same EKS cluster, but with the serverless option - Fargate compute choice.

-To ensure it is picked up by Fargate not by the managed nodegroup on EC2, tag the Spark application by a label that has setup in a Fargate profile earlier:
+To ensure it is picked up by Fargate not by the managed nodegroup on EC2, we will tag the Spark job by a `serverless` label, which has setup in a Fargate profile prevously:
 ```yaml
 --conf spark.kubernetes.driver.label.type=serverless
 --conf spark.kubernetes.executor.label.type=serverless
 ```

-Run the script to submit the job to Fargate:
+Submit the job to Fargate:

 ```bash
 aws emr-containers start-job-run \